House Bill 1219

 A "crime of violence" is defined in revised code 2901.01

-*Along with using Kent State University policy and procedures, the following resources have been directly utilized, paraphrased from, and/or conceptually applied to the House Bill 1219 procedures: Ohio Revised Code, University of Akron Student Conduct and Community Standards.
+*Along with using Kent State University policy and procedures (KSU Code of Student Conduct), the following resources have been directly utilized, paraphrased from, and/or conceptually applied to the House Bill 1219 procedures: Ohio Revised Code, University of Akron Student Conduct and Community Standards.

 A flowchart depiction of the 1219 process is below.
 If you cannot view it, try opening the House Bill 1219 Flowchart on a new page.